WiLL75G/soc-ai-era-detection-lab/README.md

 ## About the Author

-William Gokah is a SOC analyst building toward Tier 1 and Tier 2 remote roles at MSSPs across the UK, UAE, and Australia.
-This project is part of a broader portfolio of hands-on blue team labs built publicly under the @WilliamInCyber brand.
+William is a SOC analyst building toward Tier 1 and Tier 2 remote roles at MSSPs across the UK, UAE, and Australia.
+This project is part of a broader portfolio of hands-on blue team labs